cogitosnippet/Currency-Exchange-Calculator/README.md

 ## Features
 - **Simple Interface**: The calculator provides an intuitive and user-friendly interface for easy navigation and currency conversion.
 - **Real-Time Exchange Rates**: Utilizing the FXRate API, the calculator fetches up-to-date exchange rates to ensure accurate conversions.
-- **Support for 150+ Currencies**: With a wide range of supported currencies, users can convert between various global currencies effortlessly.
+- **Support for 150+ Currencies**: With a wide range of supported currencies, users can convert between various global currencies effortlessly..
 - **Customizable Display**: Users can customize the display by selecting the base and target currencies, inputting the desired amount, and instantly viewing the converted amount.

 ## Usage